 On a small country lane, in the absence of any road markings indicating otherwise, vehicles coming from a side road have priority (strange but true!)

 Speed limits are tending to be more strictly enforced these days and there are fixed cameras, mobile roadside radars and unmarked police cars with built-in radar.
-Pay particular attention to the 50km/h limit in towns and villages and unexpected restrictions (for example 90km/h on a stretch of dual-carriageway) as well as the 110km/h restriction on motorways in rainy weather.
+Pay particular attention to the 50km/h limit (or even 30km/h) in towns and villages and unexpected restrictions (for example 90km/h on a stretch of dual-carriageway) as well as the 110km/h restriction on motorways in rainy weather.
 NB : Since summer 2018 the speed limit on many single cariageway roads with no central division has been reduced from 90km/h to 80km/h.

 For cars with conventional headlamps you should install beam deflectors.
 See Eurolites Euro Headlamp Beam Converters + Alcoproof Twin Pack + Magnetic GB Plate.
 For some recent models with more complex or swivelling headlamps this may not be possible and in which case you need to consult your dealer to see how to adjust the beams.
 There is now a "recommendation" to have your headlights on at all times and it is mandatory in conditions of poor visibility (rain, fog, dusk..).